mtopircean/essentials-by-livia/README.md

     # Admin-only functionality to approve users...
 ```

-The use of eventlisteners is present through the code, with the goal to promt the admin on critical changes to the forms/databases, like for example:
+The use of eventlisteners is present through the code, with the goal to prompt the admin on critical changes to the forms/databases, like for example:

 ```html
 <form id="delete-product-form" action="{% url 'delete_product' product.id %}" method="post">